Adding links to content, making them accessible and GOV.UK's external linking policy.

 Writing link text

 When writing a link, make it descriptive and front-load it with relevant terms instead of using something generic like ‘click here’ or ‘more’.
-This is because generic links do not make sense out of context or tell users where a link will take them.
+Generic links do not make sense out of context or tell users where a link will take them.
+They also do not work for people using screen readers, who often scan through lists of links to navigate a page.
+It’s important the links are descriptive so they make sense in isolation.

-Links help people scan content so do not swamp them with too many or link to the same tool or web page throughout your document.
-Only link to other pages on GOV.UK or external sites if it’s necessary for the user to complete their journey.
-You should always link to online services first, offering offline alternatives afterwards (where possible).
+Links help people scan content, so do not swamp them with too many or link to the same tool or webpage throughout your page.
+Link to online services first, unless an offline alternative is better for your users.

 If you need to link to an external site, read the external linking policy to find out what you should check first.